Menu

 There are many reasons why a family may order donor milk for outpatient use.

 Babies with certain conditions, such as malabsorption disorders, gastrointestinal disorders, congenital heart disease, and allergies can greatly benefit from the nutritional and immunological support of donor milk.
 Occasionally, there are infants who are not thriving and growing adequately, even with a prescription formula.
-Donor milk can make a big difference for all of these babies.

 Sometimes a small amount of supplementation is required for well babies in the first two weeks of life as mothers work on establishing their milk supplies or work through latching difficulties.
 We refer to this as “bridge milk” because it is bridging the gap as these issues resolve.